wasfyelbaz/clickjocker/README.md

 You can test the ClickJacking vulnerability on this [awesome lab](https://github.com/auth0-blog/clickjacking-sample-app).

+## Local Testing

+I am looking to continue working on this project in my spare time.

+Functionalities to be added:
+  - Test list of domains
+  - Add threading

 ## Disclaimer

 This tool is only for educational purposes, and I am not responsible for using this tool in any illegal activities.